Community Center Gardens

 – Phyllis Padro, Chair

-communitySince 1966 when the Rowayton Library moved to the new Community Center at 33 Highland Avenue, the Rowayton Gardeners have held most of the club meetings and events .
-The members have been enhancing the garden beds, library courtyard and flagpole area.
+communityWhen the Rowayton Library moved to the new Community Center at 33 Highland Avenue in 1966, the Gardeners have held most of the meetings and events there.
+Plus the members have been enhancing the garden beds, library courtyard and flagpole area.

-A major restoration project by the Club began in 1999 to restore the grounds to the grandeur the property once had and continues to the present day.
+A major restoration project by the Club began in 1999 to restore the grounds to the grandeur the property once known and continues to the present day.
 Seven beds including the raised rose garden, flagpole garden, long field border, library window, courtyard planter and all beds surrounding the building have been planted by the Gardeners.
-Maintenance is done by Club members in group work sessions.
-Workshops covering pruning, propagation and plant identification are held using these gardens for hands-on learning to members and the community.
+Members are responsible for maintenance in group work sessions.

 Discussions and lessons about identifying and using natural controls on diseases and weeds, pruning basics and the effect of climate change on plants take place during work sessions.
 Hands-on sessions about pruning small trees and shrubs are held and teach what to cut and what not to cut (hydrangeas included).
 Generally in late March cleaning and sharpening tools are demonstrated.